Compare EE pay as you go deals

 Is EE a good network?

 EE claims to offer the UK's most comprehensive coverage and best data speeds, thanks to its 19,000 '4G sites' – masts, basically.
-Independent sources such as OpenSignal agree with EE, though with 4G reaching nearly everyone now, are at pains to note that increases in coverage have slowed to a snails pace.
+Independent sources such as OpenSignal agree with EE, showing that it is not only the fastest network, but the fastest by quite a margin.
+However, now that 4G reaches nearly everyone now, increases in coverage have slowed to a snail's pace.
 This could be important if you live somewhere with poor coverage and are hoping for things to improve in the near future.

 Cost and expiry